California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 • The job is as a Farm Labor Contractor

-• The job opening is a position which a local or state agency is required by law to conduct a conviction history check
+• The job opening is a position in which a local or state agency is required by law to conduct a conviction history check

-• The job is one that an employer is required by law to conduct a criminal background check or is required to restrict employment because of an applicant’s criminal history
+• The job is one that which an employer is required by law to conduct a criminal background check or is required to restrict employment because of an applicant’s criminal history

-States with Ban the Box Laws
+States With Ban the Box Laws

 In addition to the State of California, Ban the Box laws are in effect and applicable to both private and public employers in the following states: